amandaguglieri/hackinglife/docs/metasploit.md

 ## Meterpreter

+Meterpreter is a payload that uses in-memory DLL injection to stealthfully establish a communication channel between an attack box and a target.

 When having an active session on the victim machine, the best module to run a Meterpreter is s4u_persistence:

 ```msf